tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 * The `automine` feature is a very convenient option; when a transaction happens, such as someone executing/deploying a smart contract or sending/receiving funds, the block is instantaneously processed so that there is no wait time.

-* `Automine` is convenient because you can see the results of transactions instantaneously but dangerous in the fact that it is not representative of how a blockchain normally functions.
+* `Automine` is convenient because you can see the results of transactions instantaneously, but dangerous in the fact that it is not representative of how a blockchain normally functions.

 * The `ERROR ON TRANSACTION FAILURE` is useful because it will log additional information about errors to our GUI.